St. Bonaventure finds torrid 3-point touch in second half of win against Davidson

 Hyunjung Lee and Kellan Grady led Davidson (11-6, 6-3) with 18 points each.
 The Wildcats played their first Atlantic 10 game since Jan.
 24, a 69-60 win at Massachusetts.
 Davidson was sidelined for more than three weeks because of Covid-19 issues, and resumed its schedule Friday with a 101-51 win against Division III Southern Virginia.

 Bona’s game Sunday against Davidson kicked off the final stretch of the regular season.
 Bona is scheduled to play at 5 p.m.
-Wednesday at Davidson, 6 p.m.
+Wednesday at Davidson, at 6 p.m.
 Friday against George Washington at the Reilly Center, and then is scheduled to close the regular season March 1 against Dayton at the Reilly Center.
+The Atlantic 10 tournament is scheduled to begin March 3 in Richmond, Va.

-The Bonnies prepare for the Atlantic 10 Conference tournament, and aim to strengthen their resume for an at-large bid to the NCAA Tournament.
-The Bonnies entered Sunday 44th in the NET rankings, a sorting tool the NCAA Tournament committee uses to help determine the 68-team tournament field.
+The Bonnies are preparing for the Atlantic 10 Conference tournament, and aim to strengthen their resume for an at-large bid to the NCAA Tournament.
+The Bonnies entered Sunday 45th in the NET rankings, a sorting tool that the NCAA Tournament committee uses to help determine the 68-team tournament field.

 “Our goal, when we first started, was to try to win an Atlantic 10 regular-season title,” Bona coach Mark Schmidt said.
 “That’s the goal.
 All that other stuff, the tournament, the at-large bid, those will take care of themselves.
 You can’t get ahead of yourself.”